 Recordings from your past sermons give your potential church members a feel for your church services.
 Regular attendees will have the benefit of it too.
 They can use it if they’ve missed the sermon or just want to re-experience the message.
 Some recommended hosting websites are Youtube, Vimeo or Sermoncast.
 Aside from this, you can use social networks, like Facebook and Instagram, to live stream the sermons.

 Another mistake you need to avoid is overwhelming your website.
-The look of Christian websites design should be clean and well-balanced.
+The look of a Christian website’s design should be clean and well-balanced.
 If your website is messy and cluttered, it will be difficult for your visitors to navigate through it.

 You should target your visitors with your message and clearly communicate what your church is about.
 When deciding what information to include, put yourself in the position of a new attendee.
 Is your message clear?
 Do you feel welcomed and informed?
 Are you overwhelmed and can’t find the information you need?

 The statistics showed that churches that incorporate online giving increase their donation by 32%.
-It can give an alternative and easier way to donate for those who already do it.
-So if you want to increase your website’s impact on your church, don’t miss the chance to incorporate online donation.
+It can give an alternative and easier way to donate to those who already do it.
+So if you want to increase your website’s impact on your church, don’t miss the chance to incorporate online donations.

 Your priority should go to new visitors, but you should not forget about your regular attendees.
-Integration of social media will help to market your church beyond the website.
+The integration of social media will help to market your church beyond the website.
 It takes time to interact with people online, so the best idea is to involve a volunteer.

 The person should stay tuned on all updates and current situations so he or she can clearly convey the message of your church.
 Better if the person has attended your services for a long time and can commit to updating information on Facebook or Twitter pages regularly.

 ‘I’m new here’ section attracts attention at once, which makes a navigation process easier for newcomers.
-Good quality photos help visitors to visualise how the church service looks.
-Blog section allows to discuss topics, connect with the visitors and open up a dialogue between attendees.
-A simple navigation and clean layout make a first-time visitor stay on the website and make their experience pleasant.
+Good quality photos help visitors to visualize how the church service looks.
+The blog section allows to discuss topics, connect with the visitors and open up a dialogue between attendees.
+Simple navigation and clean layout make a first-time visitor stay on the website and make their experience pleasant.

 Headline with bold large fonts stands out and attracts attention to the message.
 Stunning photos make your visitors stay longer.
 Information about staff with photos and their short bios encourages trust.
 A simple domain name makes it easy to find and remember them.

-Fun video makes the church a safe place to explore faith.
+The fun video makes the church a safe place to explore faith.
 Unique navigation bar like ‘Jesus’ intrigues and encourages to find out what it is about.
-Bold headlines paired with high energy videos show off church’s fun and friendly attitude.
+Bold headlines paired with high energy videos show off the church’s fun and friendly attitude.
 Simple navigation bar helps to find any necessary information in a quick way